 There are incremental improvements around the rail network that would help unlock the attainment of significantly greater freight traffic on the railways instead of the roads – these must be pursued if UK logistics is to improve its environmental performance and increase efficiency.

 Air freight services are a key ingredient in the UK economy – more than half of UK exports (by value) beyond the EU are carried by air.
 While many UK airports provide vital services, most UK air freight is carried through one airport – Heathrow.
 Increasing runway capacity at Heathrow without compromising the services currently offered is the most important development the government can secure for the UK’s air freight connectivity.

 However, the limited number of night flights that currently operate are vital to the UK for links to the Far East and must be maintained.

 Water freight services (around the coast or on rivers and canals) can deliver lower emissions and improvements in safety.
 However, there are many barriers to a larger scale shift.
-Financial costs play a large part in this, and frequency of services and convenient access to the network.
+Financial costs play a large part in this, as well as frequency of services and convenient access to the network.

 What is FTA campaigning for?

-- the Government to continue its support for expanding Heathrow but ensure that high-value early-morning arrivals continue to be available
+- The government to continue its support for expanding Heathrow but ensure high-value early-morning arrivals continue to be available.

 Find out more

 FTA’s Road Tolling Charter